Mayanksingh121/Mayanksingh121/README.md

 # Hi there, I'm Mayank Singh! 👋

 Welcome to my GitHub profile!
-I'm a SDET with a passion for coding.
+I'm a frontend dev with a passion for coding.

 ## About Me